sumitlakhawat/CS-551-Elem-of-Artificial-Intelligence/README.md

 #For the inputs when there is no solution-

 When there is no solution, it goes into infinte loop as the fringe keeps appending and the path distance keep increasing.
 To avoid that, I have written a condition that if the path distance from 'p' to '@' goes beyond the maximun distance that is possible then return -1 and break the loop.
-In any given matrix of (N*M), the maximum distance that we can travel will be N*M. The maximum distance in any matrix will be when you traverse all the points in the matrix.
+In any given matrix of (NXM), the maximum distance that we can travel will be NXM.
+The maximum distance in any matrix will be when you traverse all the points in the matrix.
 That will be equal to N*M. So no distance between two points in any matrix can be more than that.
-So if the traversed distance variable in our code, which is curr_dist, goes beyond N*M, we break the loop as there were no solution possible.
+So if the traversed distance variable in our code, which is curr_dist, goes beyond NXM, we break the loop as there were no solution possible.

 ---------------------------------------------------------------------------------------------------------------